limix/limix/doc/qtl.rst

     - A linear predictor, :math:`\mathbf z = \mathbf M\boldsymbol\beta + \mathbf X\mathbf u`.
     - The distribution of the random effects, :math:`\mathbf u \sim \mathcal N(\mathbf 0, \boldsymbol\Sigma)`.
-    - The distribution of the outcome conditioned on the random effects, :math:`y_i | \mathbf u`.
-It is also sometimes called the residual distribution.
+    - The distribution of the outcome conditioned on the random effects (also known as the residual distribution), :math:`y_i | \mathbf u`.
     - The link function, :math:`g(\mu_i) = z_i`.

 The term :math:`\mu_i` represents the mean of :math:`y_i` conditioned on :math:`\mathbf u`: